tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/synthetic-control-methods-intro.md

 ## Advantages and limitations

-According to Abadie (2021), the advantages of synthetic control methods are:
+### Advantages

-- Replicability: SCMs offer a transparent and data-driven method to construct the control group, which is based on observable characteristics and pre-treatment outcomes.
+- *Replicability*: SCMs offer a transparent and data-driven method to construct the control group, which is based on observable characteristics and pre-treatment outcomes.
-- Sparsity: Because only a limited number of control units receive non-zero weights, the synthetic control is constructed from a small subset of the entire pool of potential control units.
+- *Sparsity*: Because only a limited number of control units receive non-zero weights, the synthetic control is constructed from a small subset of the entire pool of potential control units.
 This approach helps prevent overfitting the pre-intervention data, resulting in more reliable post-intervention inferences.
-- No Extrapolation: In contrast to some regression-based methods that might predict beyond the range of observed data, SCM guarantees that the constructed synthetic control remains within the actual observed outcomes of the control units.
+- *No Extrapolation*: In contrast to some regression-based methods that might predict beyond the range of observed data, SCM guarantees that the constructed synthetic control remains within the actual observed outcomes of the control units.
-- Safeguard against specification searches and p-hacking: The weights for synthetic controls can be determined and pre-registered before the post-treatment outcomes are known or before the intervention occurs.
+- *Safeguard against specification searches and p-hacking*: The weights for synthetic controls can be determined and pre-registered before the post-treatment outcomes are known or before the intervention occurs.

-Possible disadvantages include:
+### Disadvantages

-- SCMs require extensive data on pre-treatment characteristics and outcomes for both treated and potential control units.
+- *Data availability*: SCMs require extensive data on pre-treatment characteristics and outcomes for both treated and potential control units.
-- The results of SCMs can be sensitive to the choice of predictor variables and the weighting scheme.
+- *Sensitivity*: The results of SCMs can be sensitive to the choice of predictor variables and the weighting scheme.
 There can be considerable variability in estimates depending on the specification of the synthetic control model.
-- Constructing synthetic controls can be computationally intensive, especially with large datasets or complex models.
+- *Computational intensity*: Constructing synthetic controls can be cumberstone, especially with large datasets or complex models.
-- Bias in small samples: When there are short pre-treatment periods, large donor pools, and significant noise, there is an increased risk of interpolation bias.
+- *Bias in small samples*: When there are short pre-treatment periods, large donor pools, and significant noise, there is an increased risk of interpolation bias.
 This means the synthetic control may be overly tailored to the specific characteristics of the pre-treatment period, leading to overfitting.
-- Inference: Traditional methods like t-tests and p-values are not well-suited for SCM.
+- *Inference*: Traditional methods like t-tests and p-values are not well-suited for SCM.
 Instead, permutation tests are used, which have their own limitations, especially with small donor pools and the assumption that any control unit could have been treated.
 This assumption is problematic if control units differ significantly from each other or from the treated unit.
 Additionally, this type of inference is computationally intensive.

 ## Summary

 {{% summary %}}

 - Synthetic control methods (SCMs) are statistical techniques used to estimate the effect of interventions by creating a synthetic version of the treatment group from a weighted combination of control units.
+- Use the `synthetic_control` function to create the synthetic object, followed by `generate_predictor` to create the necessary predictors, lastly generate the syntehtic control using `generate_control` function.
 - SCMs provide a transparent, data-driven approach for constructing control groups, making them suitable for contexts where randomized controlled trials are not feasible.
 - While SCMs offer flexibility and systematic estimation, they require extensive pre-treatment data and can be sensitive to model specifications and computationally intensive.